lyndon025/playtested/src/content/article/legacy/2023-06-27-i-visited-taptaps-virtual-world-within-paraspace--first-impressions---paraspace.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-27-i-visited-taptaps-virtual-world-within-paraspace-first-impressions-paraspace
+title: I visited TapTap's virtual world within ParaSpace! | First Impressions - ParaSpace
+game: ParaSpace
 description: I recently had the pleasure of exploring ParaSpace, an avatar-based online virtual platform that offers a plethora of immersive experiences and endless opportunities for connection and creativity.
 It is currently conducting an Android Beta Test right now exclusively available here on TapTap, with a special partnership content ‘TapTap world’ coming soon for TapTap users to chill around and relax in.
 featured: false
 pubDate: 2023-06-27
 tags:
   - console
   - mobile
   - paraspace
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - simulation
   - taptap
-- xbox one
+  - xbox-one
 thumb: ''
-title: I visited TapTap's virtual world within ParaSpace! | First Impressions - ParaSpace
-game: ParaSpace
 ---

 I recently had the pleasure of exploring ParaSpace, an avatar-based online virtual platform that offers a plethora of immersive experiences and endless opportunities for connection and creativity.
 It is currently conducting an Android Beta Test right now exclusively available here on TapTap, with a special partnership content ‘TapTap world’ coming soon for TapTap users to chill around and relax in.

 I was able to try out TapTap’s own world within ParaSpace, which will officially open once the game is officially released.
 It is an underground digital obstacle course that ascends towards the surface, where you are congratulated by TapTap at the end.
 Currently, it's a bit of a blank slate in this beta build, but I am certain that once the game is released and the world becomes freely accessible to players, TapTap fans will undoubtedly fill this world with content and possibly even new mini-games.